Bekican/Bekican/README.md

 I am a Computer Engineering student with a strong engineering mindset, focused on designing **resilient distributed systems** and **high-throughput backend architectures**.

-Unlike a typical student approach, I focus on **system reliability, concurrency models, and resource efficiency** (memory/CPU optimization).
+I focus on **system reliability, concurrency models, and resource efficiency** (memory/CPU optimization).
 My goal is to build enterprise-grade software that is not only functional but also scalable and cost-effective.

 * 🔭 **Currently Building:** Event-Driven Microservices & Real-Time Data Pipelines (Kafka, Spark).
 * 🌱 **Deepening Knowledge in:** Cloud-Native Patterns, Kubernetes Orchestration & System Internals.